-Beyond our roles in keeping a business running, the health and safety of our employees and customers must also be top priority—both in times of crisis and in times of normalcy.
+Beyond our roles in keeping a business running, the health and safety of our employees and customers must also be top priority—both in times of crisis and in times of normalcy (wellness in the workplace).
 In the midst of the global COVID-19 pandemic, we’re all responsible for keeping each other safe, healthy, and well.

 How can employers best support their teams?
 We have five major suggestions to adopt right now, with advice from HR experts and business leaders.

 As much as American culture compels us to describe a tight-knit workplace as “like a family,” your office is decidedly not a family!
 (That mindset, experts say, can lead to troublesome boundary crossing and outsized expectations of loyalty at work, especially for more vulnerable groups.)

 Let’s be more clear: your coworkers and employees are their own families, and in times of crisis, those are the people who must come first.

 “There are times to look at the data, leverage metrics and analytics for decision making, and develop long-term strategies for the business,” writes HR leader Ben Eubanks.
 “Right now, though, everything we do must be done through the lens of caring for and supporting our people.
 We just have to keep the human in human resources.”

 So if you must, think of your coworkers like your family.
 But in that case, let it lead you to more radical empathy for your team.
 What would you do to protect and care for your family right now?
 What does your family need?
 What challenges are they facing, and how can you help ease the burden?

 Leading with compassion and empathy results in better relationships with your employees than anything else.
 (For help here, we really like this list of 7 traits of compassionate leaders.)

 If at all possible, allow your employees to work remotely.
 But beyond that, we recommend increased flexibility when it comes to schedules and connectivity.